Shadow and Bone release date: Cast, trailer, plot and how to watch Netflix adaptation

-Set in a dystopian world, this fantasy series follows Alina as she’s recruited and trained by Grisha, an elite army of magical soldiers, in their fight against the flesh-eating creatures that rule their land of Ravka.
+Set in a dystopian world, the series follows orphaned mapmaker Alina Starkov as she's recruited and trained by Grisha, an elite army of magical soldiers, in their fight against the flesh-eating creatures that rule their land of Ravka.

-Netflix has teased us with various first-look clips and sneak-peaks over the past few months, but the streamer finally released a full-length official trailer today, revealing the Grishaverse in much more detail.
+Netflix has teased us with various first-look clips and sneak-peaks over the past few months, including a full-length trailer and a short mini-documentary titled Building The World.

 With lots of dimly-lit action, supernatural explosions and maritime magic teased in the trailer, this eight-part adaptation is set to become your next fantasy obsession.